 Scholars @ Silver Eye

-Scholars @ Silver Eye are junior and senior level college students from Point Park University, the University of Pittsburgh, and Carnegie Mellon University, who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts nonprofit management training.
+Scholars @ Silver Eye are senior level college students from Point Park University, the University of Pittsburgh, and Carnegie Mellon University, or other Pittsburgh area universities, who have been selected to participate at Silver Eye Center for Photography in a year-long, intensive, work-based training program, which develops hands-on, fine art skills alongside curatorial and arts nonprofit management training.

 Students undergo a competitive application process for this position, and are paid or are granted academic credit through their institutions for their time at Silver Eye.
 The Scholars spend 8-10 hours at the Center each week, which includes a mandatory weekly all-staff meeting.
 These meetings are designed to compliment the topics the students cover in their academic studies, and focus on different topics each week.

 The Scholars learn the ins and outs of working in an arts non profit, working towards developing a deeper understanding our mission.
 They also help to create artist-centered exhibitions, and support the creative and community based work we do.
 Scholars @ Silver Eye gain fine art skills through working in our digital photography work space, the Lab @ Silver Eye, and gain curatorial and research skills while assisting in the development and implementation of exhibitions at Silver Eye.